-The Metropolitan Sports Center (often simply called the “Met Center”) was built for the new National Hockey League expansion team, the Minnesota North Stars.
+The Metropolitan Sports Center (the name was officially changed to just the “Met Center” in 1982) was built for the new National Hockey League expansion team, the Minnesota North Stars.
 Construction took a year, from October 1966 to 1967, at a cost $7 million.
 On October 21, 1967, the North Stars played their first home game against the California Seals.
 The multicolored spectator seats were in the process of being installed as fans arrived at the arena for the first time.

 The facility seated 15,000.
 It was home to the North Stars Hockey team from 1967-1993 and ABA’s Minnesota Muskies.
 The Met Center was considered to be one of the finest arenas in the NHL for many years, both for its sight lines and its ice surface.
 Among NHL players, the Met was known for fast ice, the best lighting, great locker rooms and training facilities.